isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2021-03-29-LSB-notice-lsb-practical-exam-2021.md

 3\.
 Mode of payment **(Payment by cheque will not be accepted)**
-    E-payment (Bank Transfer via Internet Banking or ATM)<br>
+    E-payment (Bank Transfer via Internet Banking or ATM)
     - Transfer the amount to LSB corporate account number **UOB 201-319-249-0**
-    - - Attach the proof of the bank transfer transaction record/receipt in the online application form.
+    - Attach the proof of the bank transfer transaction record/receipt in the online application form.

 4\.
 PayNow
     - You can make PayNow payments to LSB through UEN number **T08GB0026H**